oslabs-beta/AtomicKafka/README.md

 ```
 ___
 **<h2 id="contribution">Contribute</h2>**
 We want this open-sourced project to continue to improve.
 If you would like to make a contribution to AtomicKafka, please fork [this repo](https://github.com/oslabs-beta/AtomicKafka), add your awesome changes to a well-named feature branch of this repository, and make a pull request.
 We look forward to your input!
-And if you want to support AtomicKafka, please click on the [STAR](#star) button for us!
+And if you want to support AtomicKafka, please click on the ⭐(https://github.com/oslabs-beta/AtomicKafka/stargazers) button for us!
 ___
 **<h2 id="maintainers">Maintainers</h2>**
 [Nikhil Massand](https://github.com/nikhilmassand)